cal-poly-csc530-2214/superoptimizer-ianatol/README.txt

-  class-name - name of the class that will be generated for the method method-name - name of the method to be optimized method-signature - method signature, see https://www.cs.miami.edu/home/burt/reference/java/language_vm_specification.pdf eq-tests-filter - tests that the method and optimized version must both pass to ensure equivalent behavior
+  class-name - name of the class that will be generated for the method method-name - name of the method to be optimized method-signature - method signature, see https://www.cs.miami.edu/home/burt/reference/java/language_vm_specification.pdf eq-tests-filter - tests that the optimized method must pass to ensure equivalent behavior
     examples: (fn one-to-seven? [i]  (= 7 (invoke-method i method-name 1))) (fn zero-untouched? [i]  (= 0 (invoke-method i method-name 0)))